 - Watched a video

-- Stayed on the page longer than X seconds (…wow, really scraping the bottom of the barrel there, Guru #73551.
-Find a new career.)
+- Stayed on the page more than X seconds (…really scraping the bottom of the barrel)

 These were all found on pages no older than 1 year, and found in no more than 5 minutes of browsing.
-At the very least they could have said “lead conversion” instead of “conversion”!
-But hang on, let’s define lead and let’s go with Marketo’s definition as their marketshare denotes some level of agreement: a lead is a “qualified potential buyer who shows some level of interest in purchasing your product or solution.”
+At the very least they could have said lead conversion instead of conversion!
+Hang on, let’s define lead.
+Marketo’s definition is meaningful, particularly given their market share: a lead is a “qualified potential buyer who shows some level of interest in purchasing your product or solution.”

-Go back to the shopping cart, the first bullet on the list.
-I know we’re talking about ecommerce, but let’s take it into the physical world.
+Go back to the shopping cart, the first entry on the bulleted list.
+I know we’re talking about the web, but let’s pull this back it into the physical world.
 You’re the General Manager of a supermarket.
 Does someone walking into the store inherently indicate interest in purchasing any one product?
 Does entering the cereal aisle indicate they are a qualified buyer?
 Until now these are just actions.
-You have no idea if the person is anything other than a visitor so you complicate things.
-To get into the cereal aisle, or maybe just to pick up any individual box of cereal, the visitor has to provide a dozen bits of information.
-Does giving you that information just so they can read the box show interest, or do they just enjoy reading ingredients on the sides of boxes?
-In other words, are they a lead yet?
-What if our form asked if they like cereal, or when they’re intending on buying some?
+You have no idea if the person is anything other than a visitor.
+You complicate things.
+To pick up any individual box of cereal the visitor now has to provide a dozen bits of information.
+Does giving you that information in exchange for reading the box show interest, or do they just enjoy reading ingredients on the sides of boxes?
+What if our form asked if they like cereal, or when they intend on buying cereal next?
 Do we still need more information thus making our form nothing more than a waste of time?
 We might uncover that they are a qualified buyer, but not at all interested in purchasing our product or solution.
-Or they show interest, but they aren’t a potential buyer they’re a competitor.
-Or they just like our cartoon character.
+They may show interest but as a competitor.
+They may only like our cartoon mascot.